sreesanthmk2020Admin/vstar/README.md

 ========######=========

-Subject: Confidence Suite Execution – Completed Successfully

-Hi [Recipient’s Name],

-The Confidence Suite execution has been completed successfully.
-Test cases were included from all key modules, and I’m happy to report that all ten test cases passed without any issues.
+I have completed the validation as part of the certificate upgrade activity, and I would like to confirm that all the listed scenarios have passed successfully.

+Please let me know if there’s anything further you’d like me to check.

+I have completed the validation as part of the certificate upgrade activity, and I would like to confirm that all the listed OBIEE test scenarios have passed successfully.
+No issues were observed during execution or elsewhere in the flow.

-Please let me know if you’d like the detailed report or if there are any further validations required.
+Please let me know if there’s anything further you’d like me to validate.

-Best regards,